Online Therapy for Cultural Identity

 • History and intergenerational trauma – The experiences your family or group has lived through (e.g., migration, discrimination, violence, or resilience) that get passed down in stories, beliefs, and behavior.

-What does counseling have to do with my cultural identity?
+So, what does counseling have to do with my cultural identity?

 I get it—it’s hard to share your story when you’re worried about being misunderstood.